 - You are expected to attend the lectures and practices.
 Lecture slides do not contain all the information.
 Also, this is the place where you can gain experience! - Consultations: By appointment only!
 Please do not hesitate to ask if you need consultation. - It is advisable to write your own notes! - Mind academic 15 min! - Many concepts introduced during the course require understanding of the probability theory and statistics. - "R" and some related packages will be used to perform computational part of the assignments. - No Plagiarism in any of assignments and final project!!!.
 You should cite all the references, including software and extra libraries.
-The student should be able to explain the meaning of all the computations performed, interpret and present the results. - Any questions?
+The student should be able to explain the meaning of all the computations performed, interpret and present the results. - If you feel unwell or have any symptoms of infection diseases please do not come to the class!!!